poissonfou/Art/README.md

 The number of paintings is unfortunatly limited since I'm only one person working on this, but the intended website experience is available.

+The frontend uses React, React Router and Redux.

+The backend operates with Node + Express and Mongoose.

 How to run:

   Frontend - npm run dev